What to Know Before You Automate

 Check Your Existing Tools First

-Before shopping for new software or building automation, take a look at the tools you already pay for.
-Many platforms include built-in automation features:
+Before you shop for new software, look at what you already pay for.
+A lot of platforms include automation built right in:

-- Google Workspace triggers for forms and emails
+- Google Workspace triggers for forms and email

 - CRMs like HubSpot with automatic follow-up triggers